 1992: Michel Goulet of the Chicago Blackhawks becomes the 17th player in NHL history to score 500 goals.
 The milestone goal comes when Goulet scores against Jeff Reese in Chicago's 5-5 tie with the Calgary Flames.

-1998: The new Atlanta NHL franchise announces that the team name will be Thrashers.
+1998: The new Atlanta NHL franchise announces it will be known as the Thrashers.
 It's taken from the state bird of Georgia: the brown thrasher.
-The team begins play in the 1999-2000 season.
+The Thrashers begin play in the 1999-2000 season.

 2001: Mathieu Schneider becomes the first defenseman in NHL history to score a goal against all 30 teams.
 Schneider scores a first-period power-play goal for the Kings in their 4-0 victory against the first-year Minnesota Wild at Xcel Energy Center.